metarush/perm/README.md

 - `Perm::RESTRICTION_CUSTOM_RULE_AND_OWNER`

-This custom class that you create will be used as the custom rule handler for your custom needs.
+- `Perm::RESTRICTION_PERMISSION_AND_CUSTOM_RULE`

+Use the `->setCustomRulesFqn($customRulesFqn)` method in the builder to apply this custom class.

-For an example on how to implement the `PermissionInterface`, see the `tests/unit/Samples` folder.
+For an example on how to implement these custom classes, see the `tests/unit/Samples` folder.

 ---